Buy Tickets Buy Subscription

 Directed by Dawn Monique Williams

-Passion.
-Love.
-Vengeance.
+LOVE.
+BETRAYAL.
+VENGEANCE.
 African-American Shakespeare Company continues its 19th season with MEDEA, Euripides’ infamous Greek tragedy about a jilted wife exacting the ultimate revenge on a cheating husband.
-After a long series of trials and adventures, Greek hero Jason has abandoned his wife, Medea, along with their two children, in the hopes of advancing his station by marrying the daughter of King Creon.
-Jason’s abandonment of his family crushes Medea, driving her to override her maternal instincts and curse the existence of their two children, and carry out an unimaginable quest for justice.
+After a long series of trials and adventures, Greek hero Jason has abandoned his wife, Medea, and their two sons for the daughter of King Creon.
+Jason’s abandonment of his family crushes Medea, driving her to override her maternal instincts and carry out an unimaginable quest for justice.

 As a theatre major in undergrad I read several of the ancient Greek tragedies.
 I understood the plays very well in their academic context – historical fictive narratives on the construction of a patriarchal Greek society – but it was their tribal markings that evoked my visceral response.
 Rich with song and dance, the voice of the community is what I heard in these plays: collected stories, shared history, heated debate, and invocation of gods.
 These plays changed my relationship to theatre and Euripides’ Medea, in particular, unlocked my sense of theatricality (becoming the first full length play I would direct).
 That was over a decade ago, and here I am revisiting this big, messy, impossible classic with renewed vigor.